Peggy Maley: Stage

 Maley was in the Broadway productions of I Gotta Get Out (1947) and Joy to the World (1948).

 Television

 Maley had a brief seven-year acting career on television from 1953 to 1960.
 Her first appearance was as Diane Chandler in Ramar of the Jungle.
 She made three appearances in The Star and the Story, three on Dragnet, starring Jack Webb, three on Richard Diamond, Private Detective, and three on Perry Mason, starring Raymond Burr.

 In 1957 she played Lola Florey in the Perry Mason episode, "The Case of the Silent Partner", and played "The Blonde Woman" in the 1958 episode of The Walter Winchell File "The Reporter".
 She made her final television appearance in 1960 as Verna in Lock-Up starring MacDonald Carey.

 She appeared in Private Secretary January 10, 1954.
-She appeared in "Wanted Dead or Alive" the episode was "The Kovack Affair" with Steve McQueen (original air date March 28, 1959).
+She appeared in the Wanted Dead or Alive episode "Double Fee" with Steve McQueen (original air date March 21, 1959).